Tomás Borge: The revolution

 Borge was part of the first revolutionary government delegation which visited the Soviet Union on March 17, 1980.
 On the trip, he described the situation in his country as follows:

 The Government of National Reconstruction was a giant task to restore the devastated country, the need to pay a large external debt left by Somoza and his government held by the international banks.
 The country has high unemployment and poverty, the treacherous bourgeoisie - an ally of the most reactionary and aggressive circles of US imperialism - show a complete disregard for its people.

 On July 19, 1981, in celebration of the third anniversary of the revolution, Borge reiterated that national unity, pluralism and a mixed economy were designed to strengthen, not to destabilize the revolutionary process.
 It was another warning to the opposition and entrepreneurs.
 At the same time, he ordered the dismissal of any officers who abused their authority.

 In 1982, Tomás Borge was elected vice-president of the Permanent Conference of Political Parties in Latin America, an association of social democratic, socialist, liberal and nationalist parties on the continent.

+In 1983, the Reagan administration, which opposed the Sandinista National Liberation Front, denied Borge entry to the United States.
+Historian Julia Rose Kraut writes that the denial "did not appear to consider the rights of those who had invited Borge to come to the United States and wanted to hear him speak."
+John Henry Coatsworth, then a history professor at the University of Chicago who had invited Borge to speak on campus, criticized the decision, stating: "The First Amendment means nothing at all if it does not permit American citizens to listen to views their government disapproves of."